emilyallegretti/allie-cse5911/README.md

 - Misc. files
   - Main.py:
       - Initially parses ECHO database tables into the Event object model.
-      - After that, it's a script of (essentially) test code that displays analytical output of each active participation indicator (see by creating instances of all data classes in each 'layer' of Allie and calling their functions.
+      - After that, it's a script of (essentially) test code that uses the Events parsed in to create EventContainers, States, and StateContainers, to display analytical output of each active participation indicator by creating instances of all data classes in each 'layer' of Allie and calling their functions.
   - EventFactory.py:
   - SqliteUtils.py: